Showing all FAQ content tagged or categorized under eResources:

 What is the difference between the NSW.net State-wide licensed databases and the State Library of New South Wales eResource collections?

-The NSW.net State-wide licensed databases can be utilised by NSW public library staff for reference service purposes and by their respective library members.
-The licence agreement for the State Library of New South Wales eResources enables remote access by registered users of the State Library of New South Wales, 24/7, at their usual computers in their homes, schools or in public libraries.
-The resources have not been licensed for use by statewide public library staff in providing services to their clients.
+The licence agreement for the State Library of New South Wales eResources enables remote access by registered users of the State Library of New South Wales, 24/7, at their usual computers in their homes, public libraries etc. The resources have not been licensed for use by NSW public library staff in providing services to their clients.
 To do so would be a breach of the terms and conditions of the license agreements.
+Please refer to the State Library of NSW Access Conditions for eResources for further information.

 Can I trial the products before I buy?

+The majority of NSW.net vendors provide free product trials.
 Product trials for discovery tools, catalogue enhancements and some eBook platforms are not possible due to substantial set-up and configuration requirements.
 In such circumstances NSW.net can provide contact details for existing clients to facilitate an assessment of the product.

 How can I keep up with NSW.net eResources developments?